Intrinsic persistent homology via density-based metric learning: Density-based Distance Learning

 where the infimum is taken over all piecewise smooth curves $\gamma \colon I\to \M$ with $\gamma_0 = x$, and $\gamma_1=y$. \end{definition}

-Notice that geodesics in $\M$ respect to the distance $d_{f,p}$ are more likely to lie in regions with high values of $f$.
-The name Fermat distance comes from the analogy with optics, in which $d_{f,p}$ is the optical distance as defined by Fermat principle when the refraction index is given by $f^{-(p-1)/d}$.
+Notice that geodesics in $\M$ with respect to the distance $d_{f,p}$ are more likely to lie in regions with high values of $f$.
+The name \textit{Fermat distance} comes from the analogy with optics, in which $d_{f,p}$ is the optical distance as defined by Fermat's principle when the refraction index is given by $f^{-(p-1)/d}$.

 Consider now a set $\XX_n = \{x_1, x_2, \dots, x_n\}\subseteq \M$ of $n$ sample points in $\M$ with common density $f$.
 Suppose that $\M$ is embedded in $ \RR^D$ and it is endowed with the standard inherited Riemannian metric.
 Our aim is to approximate $d_{f,p}(x,y)$, assuming no knowledge about $\M$ and the Riemannian distance defined on it.
 To achieve this, we will define an estimator for this distance over the sample.
 We denote by $|x-y|$ the Euclidean distance between points $x,y\in \M$.